llamara-ai/llamara-deployment-docker/keycloak/README.md

 2. Select the `frontend` client.
 3. In the "Settings" tab, adjust the Root URL, Home URL, Admin URL, if needed. ![Adjust URLs](./pictures/configure-client-urls.png)

+### Create new secret:
+1. In the Keycloak admin console, navigate to the "Clients" section.
+2. Select the `backend` client.
+3. In the "Credentials" tab, click on the "Regenerate Secret" button.
+This will generate a new secret for the backend client.

 ### Update backend configuration:
 Update the application.yaml file with the Keycloak realm information.
-Adjust the `auth-server-url` to point to your Keycloak server.
+Adjust the `auth-server-url` to point to your Keycloak server and the secret to the one generated in the previous step.
 ```yaml
 frontend:
   oidc: